CHILD CARE CENTER

 Positive discipline is a process of teaching children how to behave appropriately.
 Positive discipline respects the rights of the individual child, the group, and the adult.
 Methods of positive discipline shall be consistent with the age and developmental needs of the children, and lead to the ability to develop and maintain self-control.

 Positive discipline is different from punishment.
 Punishment tells children what they should not do; positive discipline tells children what they should do.
-Punishment teachers fear; positive discipline teaches self-esteem.
+Punishment teaches fear; positive discipline teaches self-esteem.

 You can use positive discipline by planning ahead: